Krushna-Nanda/University_exam/MATH/04_unit .md

     A partition of the vertices of a graph into two disjoint subsets.

 24. **Degree Sequence**:
     The sequence of vertex degrees in a graph, arranged in non-increasing order.

-25. **Clique**:
-    A subset of vertices such that every pair of vertices in the subset is adjacent.

-26. **Independent Set**:
-    A set of vertices in a graph such that no two vertices in the set are adjacent.

-27. **Matching**:
-    A set of edges without common vertices.
-A maximum matching is a matching that includes the largest number of edges possible.

 28. **Graph Complement**:
     The complement of a graph G = (V, E) is a graph G' with the same vertices but with edges that are not present in G.